MeowMeowBoss/MeowMeowBoss/README.md

 ### 🛰️ Current orbit

-I’m Leo — exploring how AI can turn ideas into useful, enjoyable experiences.
+I’m MeowMeowBoss — exploring how AI can turn ideas into useful, enjoyable experiences.
 This space is my launchpad for experiments, learning notes, and discoveries worth sharing.

 - **AI & agents** — exploring conversational tools and practical workflows.
 - **Creative computing** — connecting visual ideas with interactive experiences.